 IPD raises many new issues and raises old issues in new ways.
 Negotiating an IPD agreement requires that the team members understand IPD at a theoretical and practical level.
 They must know when past experience and practices are useful guides and when they should be abandoned.
-Understanding why and how IPD works allows them to craft an agreement that enforces IPD principles and strengthens the IPD project.
+This allows them to craft an IPD agreement that strengthens the IPD project and enforces IPD principles.
+It also allows them to know when the contract should be definite and when it should be flexible.
+Because they understand that the team, if well chosen and properly motivated, can develop better, more creative and more effective solutions than can be imagined when the contract is negotiated.